Poljot: Gagarin's flight

 On 12 April 1961 Yuri Gagarin became the first man in space.
 The watch Gagarin wore was made by the First Moscow Watch Company under the name Sturmanskie, which translates to "Navigator's".
 Today's owner of the brand, Volmax (based in both Moscow and Switzerland), is the only authorized company allowed to use Gagarin's name and likeness in watch production.
 Gagarin received his 17-jewel watch with a manual-wind Poljot movement when he graduated from the Soviet air force flight school in 1957.
 The original watches were built exclusively for the Soviet Air Force and not available to the public.
 Publicly available versions of the model were not released until years later.
 With a diameter of 33 mm, the original watch was small by today's standards.
 The watch performed flawlessly in space and is currently on display at the Moscow Memorial Museum of Cosmonautics.
 Commemorative editions produced today are 40 mm and have a 17-jewel Poljot movement.

 First space walk

 In 1965 cosmonaut Alexei Leonov wore an FMWF Strela (transliteration of СТРЕЛА, which means "Arrow") chronograph during his first space walk.

 Current status

-In late 2003, rumors predicting the formal shuttering of the Poljot brand circulated on the Internet.
-According to the rumors, the First Moscow Watch Factory was to cease producing their own models and become a source of inexpensive movements for other European watch brands.
-These rumours never came to fruition.
-Instead, in the late 2000s, the company was bought by the businessman Sergeï Pugachev, becoming one of the companies of his new luxury group, including: Hédiard, and the channel Luxe TV.
+In the late 2000s, the company was bought by the businessman Sergeï Pugachev, becoming one of the companies of his new luxury group, including: Hédiard, and the channel Luxe TV.
 The physical remnants of First Moscow Watch Factory were purchased by a group of former Poljot employees, forming the basis for a new company, Volmax.
 Volmax marketed watches under the Aviator, Buran and Shturmanskie brands using movements produced by another Russian firm, MakTime.

-As of 2012, the status of the Poljot brand is unclear, though the brand appears to be moribund.
-MakTime, the company utilizing old Poljot equipment to manufacture mechanical movements, went bankrupt, and Volmax, the successor company to First Moscow Watch Factory relocated to Switzerland.
-Present models from the Volmax company are Swiss-made, using design cues from vintage Russian models.
+MakTime, the company utilizing old Poljot equipment to manufacture mechanical movements, went bankrupt.